AztecProtocol/aztec-packages/docs/docs/protocol-specs/gas-and-fees/kernel-tracking.md

     +Fr fee_per_l2_gas
 }

 ```

 ## Public Context Initialization

 Whenever a public function is run, it has a `PublicContext` associated with it, which is initialized in part from a `PublicContextInputs` object.

-The sequencer must provide information including the `gas_left` and the `transaction_fee`, but we cannot trust these values to be correct: we must compute the correct values in the public kernel circuits, and validate that the sequencer provided the correct values.
+The sequencer must provide information including the current `gas_fees`, the current `gas_left`, and the `transaction_fee`, but we cannot trust these values to be correct: we must compute the correct values in the public kernel circuits, and validate that the sequencer provided the correct values.

 Further, the sequencer is only obligated to provide the `transaction_fee` to the teardown function, as that is the only point at which the transaction fee can be known.